haruka-aibara/haruka-aibara/hands-on/docker-simple-cicd-demo/README.md

 1. Push changes to the `main` branch
 2. GitHub Actions workflow will be triggered
 3. Containers are built, tested, and pushed to ECR
-4. ECS task definition is updated
+4. ECS task definition is updated with new image IDs
 5. New deployment is initiated
+6. Service stability is verified

 ## Testing